virtual-labs/exp-pid-boiler-coep/experiment/theory.md

 #### a.
 Pressure switch and temperature switch:

-Shuts off the boiler if drum pressure/temperature exceeds 4 bar/144° C.
+Shuts off the boiler if drum pressure/temperature exceeds 4 bar/144 °C.

 #### b.
 Low level switches:

-For the boiler drum this switch, shuts o_ the heater if there is no water in the drum.
+For the boiler drum this switch, shuts off the heater if there is no water in the drum.
 For other tanks these switches are used to avoid dry running of pumps if there is nothing to pump in the tanks.

 #### c.
 High level switches: